KB User's Guide - Documents Tab - Uploading Images and Other Attachments

 Create an Attachment folder in a Brand New Document

-If you are creating a new document and have not saved it yet, the Attachment section of the document edit screen will display a check box alongside the text "Create a new doc attachment folder".
+If you are creating a new document and have not saved it yet, the Attachments section of the document edit screen will display a check box alongside the text "Create a new doc attachment folder".
 If this box is checked when saving or submitting for the first time, a new folder will be created.

 You are now ready to upload images and other attachments into your KB document.